rotationalio/rotational.io/content/en/blog/2023-03-17-double-checked-locking.md

 Now you're guaranteed that only one go routine will ever set the value.
 Note, however, that you can't guarantee _which_ go routine sets the value, just that whichever go routine acquires the write lock first will be the winner.

 Here is [example code on the Go playground](https://go.dev/play/p/KuI2bL6o0tb) that illustrates the semantic.
+Run the test multiple times and you will notice that the value gets set only once per test.

 ## Rate Limiter Example

-We have an API service that we want to prevent being abused, so we'd like to rate limit it on a per-client basis.
+We have an API service that we want to prevent from being abused, so we'd like to rate limit it on a per-client basis.
 However, we also expect that we'll have lots of clients, so we don't want to store rate limit information for the duration of the service and we'd like to clean it up occasionally!

 Determining if a client is violating rate limits can be done using the Golang [rate](https://pkg.go.dev/golang.org/x/time/rate) package.
 However, we need some data structure to map clients by their ID or IP address to their specific limiter.
 Each request is handled by the API server in its own Go routine and we have another go routine that is routinely cleaning up all of our rate limiters to prevent unbounded growth.